Choosing the right formula milk

 Infant formula milk

-Expert advice on what milk to choose for the first year of your baby's life, the differences between the brands Aptamil and SMA and if you need follow-on formula.
+Expert advice on what milk to choose for the first year of your baby’s life, the differences between some of the leading brands, such as Aptamil and SMA, and if you need follow-on formula.

-The government recommends an infant formula based on cow’s protein as the only safe alternative to breastfeeding although recently the use of formulas made from goat's milk have also been permitted in the EU.
-You shouldn’t give babies under one cow’s or goat's milk as a main drink – it doesn’t have the right level of nutrients or proteins needed for growth.
+The government recommends an infant formula based on cow’s protein as the only safe alternative to breast milk.
+Cow’s milk doesn’t have the right level of nutrients or proteins needed for growth, so shouldn’t be given to babies under one as their main drink.

 Infant formula milk ingredients